LGuetta/NLP_Project/README.md

    - Navigate to the `notebooks/` directory and open `Exploratory_Data_Analysis.ipynb` to perform EDA and visualize data insights.

 ## Analysis

-- **Sentiment Analysis:** Uses VADER to assign sentiment scores to each tweet, indicating positive, negative, or neutral sentiments.
-- **Topic Modeling:** Implements LDA to identify prevalent topics within the Bitcoin-related tweets.
+- Sentiment Analysis: Uses both BERT "kk08 cryptobert" for crypto-specific sentiment and VADER for general sentiment scoring.
-- **Feature Engineering:** Combines sentiment scores, tweet counts, and topic distributions with BTC price data to create features for modeling.
+- Feature Engineering: Combines sentiment scores, tweet counts, and Bitcoin price returns over various time intervals.
+- Lagged Features: Includes lagged sentiment scores to capture sentiment shifts over time.

 ## Model Training

-- **Algorithms Used:** Random Forest Regressor, Linear Regression, etc.
-- **Evaluation Metrics:** Mean Squared Error (MSE), Root Mean Squared Error (RMSE), R-squared (R²).
+- Models: Random Forest, XGBoost, and SVM, chosen for their effectiveness in binary classification tasks.
-- **Hyperparameter Tuning:** Utilizes Grid Search or Random Search to optimize model parameters.
+- Hyperparameter Tuning: Applied grid search or random search to optimize model parameters.
+- Evaluation Metrics: Models were evaluated based on Accuracy, ROC-AUC, and F1-score.

 ## Results

-- **Sentiment vs. BTC Price:** Analyzes the correlation between tweet sentiments and BTC price movements.
-- **Topic Insights:** Identifies key topics driving market sentiment.
-- **Predictive Performance:** Evaluates how well the model can predict BTC prices based on tweet data.
+The project demonstrated that tweet sentiment has a moderate correlation with Bitcoin price movements.
+Sentiment scores, especially when lagged, were shown to contribute predictive power for determining the return sign of Bitcoin prices in hourly intervals.

 ## Contributing